Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Introduction

 In this work, we propose an efficient and consistent BA framework specifically designed for lidar point clouds.
 The framework follows our previous work BALM \cite{liu2021balm}, which formulates the lidar BA problem based on edge and plane features that are abundant in lidar scans.
 The BA formulation naturally minimizes the straightforward Euclidean distance of each point in a scan to the corresponding edge or plane, while the decision variables include the lidar poses and feature (edge and plane) parameters.
 Furthermore, it is shown that the geometry parameters (i.e., edge and plane) can be solved analytically, leading to an optimization that depends on the lidar poses only.
 Since the number of geometry features is often large, elimination of these geometry features from the optimization will drastically reduce the optimization dimension (hence time).

-A novel design in our proposed BA framework is the \textit{point cluster}, which summarizes all points of a lidar scan associated to one feature by a compact set of parameters, \textit{point cluster coordinates}.
+{A key concept our proposed BA framework adopts and formalizes is} the \textit{point cluster} \cite{ferrer2019eigen, zhou2020efficient, huang2021bundle}, which summarizes all points of a lidar scan associated to one feature by a compact set of parameters, \textit{point cluster coordinates}.
 Based on the point cluster, we derive the closed-form derivatives (up to second order) of the BA optimization with respect to (w.r.t.) its decision variables (i.e., lidar poses).
 We prove that the formulated BA optimization and the closed-form derivatives can both be represented fully by the point cluster without enumerating the large number of individual points in a lidar scan.
 The removal of dependence on individual raw points drastically speeds up the evaluation of the cost function and derivatives, which further enables us to develop an efficient and consistent second-order solver, BALM2.0, which is also released on Github to benefit the community.
-Our experiment video is available on \url{https://youtu.be/MDrIAyhQ-9E}.
+Our experiment video is available on website\footnote{\url{https://youtu.be/MDrIAyhQ-9E}}.

 We conduct extensive evaluations on the proposed BA method.
 Simulation study shows that the BA method produces consistent lidar pose estimate.
 Exhaustive benchmark comparison on 19 real-world open sequences shows that the BA method produces consistently higher performance (pose estimation accuracy, mapping accuracy, and computation efficiency) than other counterparts.
 We finally integrate the BA method in three vital lidar applications: lidar-inertial odometry, multi-lidar calibration, and global mapping, and show how their accuracy and/or computation efficiency are improved by the proposed BA.